 Dedicating time to preparation makes tax time easier.
 Both partners need to round up their income- and deduction-related documents for the tax year.
 Each identifies assets, debts and income that belong to him—his separate property.
 This could be inherited or gifted investments and real estate, school loans assumed before the marriage, or income earned when living in a non-community property state, for example.

 Each partner includes income from his separate property on his own 1040 or a joint 1040 if they are married.
 For registered partners, or a married couple filing separately, this is the time to review your agreements regarding bank accounts, home ownership and children to determine what filing status you can choose.
-Being able to document that expenses related to providing a home came from separate income helps to support the head-of-household choice.
+Being able to document that expenses related to providing a home came from separate income helps to support the Head of Household filing choice.

 Ours—for domestic partners